 Information and referral

-If you are concerned that you may have dementia, or have been recently diagnosed and are unsure what your next step is, the Alzheimer Society of Perth County can help you get the information you need.
+If you are concerned that you may have dementia, or have been recently diagnosed and are unsure what your next step is, the Alzheimer Society Huron Perth can help you get the information you need.

-The Alzheimer Society of Perth County responds to enquiries from people with memory problems, people living with dementia, caregivers, healthcare providers and the general public.
+The Alzheimer Society Huron Perth responds to inquiries from people with memory problems, people living with dementia, caregivers, healthcare providers, and the general public.
 Information is offered on the following:

 - Alzheimer's disease and other dementias,